folio-org/folio-sample-modules/README.md

 ### Writing a module

-Folio is designed so that different modules can be written in different languages with different tools.
+FOLIO is designed so that different modules can be written in different languages with different tools.

 #### Java/Vert.x and Node.js

 So far we have only written server-side modules in Java, using Vert.x and Node.js.
-Because we use them internally, those two technologies will have a prominent place in the Folio ecosystem and, initially, it may be easiest to get started using them.
+Because we use them internally, those two technologies will have a prominent place in the FOLIO ecosystem and, initially, it may be easiest to get started using them.
 We provide libraries and utilities that help with development (especially with writing standard boiler-plate code and scaffolding) but we hope to eventually gain a wide coverage among other